jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 ### 5.0 CLI Parameters
 - `--root`: one or more album root directories to scan (required; may be passed multiple times).
 - `--db`: path to the primary operational SQLite database (optional, defaults to `data/index.db`).
-- `--cache-db`: path to the projection/cache SQLite database for model outputs (optional, defaults to `cache/index.db`).
+- `--cache-db`: path to the cache SQLite database for model outputs (optional, defaults to `cache/index.db`).
 - `--batch-size`: override the batch size from `config/settings.yaml` for model inference.
 - `--device`: override the device from `config/settings.yaml` (for example `cpu`, `cuda`, `mps`).